skylerknecht/connect/README.md

 ```

 ### FAQ
-* No tab complete on mac?
+* No tab complete on Mac?
 Install gnureadline with pip.

 ### Shoutouts
 Thanks to [@Kevin Clark](https://twitter.com/GuhnooPlusLinux) for all the assistance and inspiration.